arniebradfo/auto-constraints-figma-plugin/README.md

 - **UnGroup and Auto Constrain Selection**: Ungroup the selected objects and auto constrain children to the new parent frame
 - **Watch Mode** *(beta)*: PluginUI to Auto Constrain Selection whenever object selection changes
   - This applies Auto Constraints to every element as it is selected and as it is deselected.
-- Ignore Node: Watch Mode will not apply Auto Constraints to this node.
+- **Ignore Selection**: Watch Mode will not apply Auto Constraints to this node.
 Similar to XD's "Responsive Resize: Manual"

 ## Set Keyboard Shortcuts on macOS